ConorOM1/SurfmateV2/README.md

 ## Personal Statement

 This has been a very challenging and rewarding project in a lot of ways.
 Using an MVVM design is something that would bear a lot of fruit in the development of larger projects going forward.
 Firebase has also proved to be a very versatile tool and i particularly enjoyed this aspect.
-The next feature i would have liked to incorporate woud be an API for marine data to create a surfing report based on the lat and lng coordinates.
+The next feature i would have liked to incorporate would be an API for marine data to create a surfing report based on the lat and lng coordinates.
 This is something i have began to research(see references) but will not implement in this version of Surfmate.
 Overall I am happy with what i was able to implement for this assignment.

 ## References